Are you wondering what is a good short-term investment? Let's discuss with a guest post.

 I heard my wife’s impassioned appeal and decided to get on board with her plan to move to the City of Atlanta.
 I think the part that excites me the most is the opportunity to live in a walkable community.
 Everything in the suburbs involves getting in a car, but the area we are moving to allows for a ten minute walk to one of the most popular bar and restaurant districts in the city.

 However, we both agreed that because we have never lived in-town before, we would rent for the first year as opposed to buying a home in the city.
-The houses in the area we are going to be renting are almost twice as expensive as the suburbs we currently live in, and we want to make sure we are buying in the right area where we will want to settle in for at least 4-5 years so that we don’t repeat the same mistake of moving to an area that doesn’t end up being our cup of tea.
+The houses in the area we are going to be renting are almost twice as expensive as the suburbs we currently live in.
+We want to make sure we are buying in the right area where we will want to settle in for at least 4-5 years so that we don’t repeat the same mistake of moving to an area that doesn’t end up being our cup of tea.
 By renting a home in the city, I think we will be able to figure out what makes the most sense to buy when we are ready after our 12 month lease is up.

 Selling Our House

 We listed our house ourselves with a realtor firm that allows you to get the home on the MLS listing system but does not involve a listing broker commission outside of a small fee.
 We hired a professional photographer to take the listing photos and had the house under contract within a week.
+The cost to sell a home was a lot.

 After closing costs (we offered 3K to the buyer) we will be walking away with just over $90,000 in appreciation from our cost basis when accounting for the money we put in to renovations (around 50K on top of the 167K purchase price).
 If my math is correct that is around a 16% average annual return based on our investment and the approximate two and a half years we lived in the home.